Ali Shamkhani: Sanctions

+Personal life

+Ali Shamkhani is the father of Hossein Shamkhani, said to successfully manage international oil trading operations despite U.S. sanctions targeting Iranian oil.
+According to U.S. officials, Hossein is a major figure in the supply of Iranian arms to Russia.

 Awards and honors

 In 2003, Shamkhani received the Shoja'at Medal, the highest military medal from President Mohammad Khatami.
 He was also honored for his eight years service as minister of defense in 2005.
 In 2004, Shamkhani received the Order of Abdulaziz Al Saud, the highest award in Saudi Arabia from King Fahd for his prominent role in the design and implementation in developing relations with Arabic countries in the Persian Gulf.
-He is the first Iranian minister to receive the medal.
+He was the first Iranian minister to receive the medal and received medals from the presidents of Syria and Lebanon in February 2004.